Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 export default POPOSSpace
 ```

 There are a few things missing here but you will revisit this shortly and pick up those details.
+You used the React Logo as a place holder for images that will come in the future.

 For now import `POPOSSpace` into to your `POPOSList`.